mr-ohman/logrel-mltt/README.md

 ### Dependencies ###

 This project is written in Agda.
-It has been tested to be working with Agda version ≥ 2.6.1 and the [matching standard library](https://wiki.portal.chalmers.se/agda/Libraries/StandardLibrary).
+It is compatible with Agda version ≥ 2.6.1 and the [matching standard library](https://wiki.portal.chalmers.se/agda/Libraries/StandardLibrary).
-The full list of compatible Agda versions can be found in the [continuous integration script](.github/workflows/agda-ci.yml).
+The full list of tested Agda versions can be found in the [continuous integration script](.github/workflows/agda-ci.yml).